trainb0y/trainb0y/README.md

 I don't know everything, and don't always use the best practices, but hey, sometimes the code works, what more can I ask for?

 Recently I've tried to get into Java and using Spigot for Minecraft server plugins.
 I also occasionally work in C# and Unity to make the occasional bad platformer game.
+(And now a story-based space shooter...)
 <!--
 **trainb0y1/trainb0y1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.